-Prior to initial blasting inspection, the bulk of spent grit must be removed.
+Prior to initial blasting inspection, the bulk of spent grit (and old paint debris if water jettting) must be removed.

 Any substandard areas should be identified and must be brought up to the specified standard.

 All marking paint, chalk, etc, used to identify substandard areas must be removed after substandard areas are rectified.
 The marks made, if left, will cause blistering and detachment of subsequent coats.